Adhitya03/sekelebat/README.md

 # Sekelebat
 Sekelebat is a word from Java, Indonesia.
 It's mean like when eyes look at something that is moving so fast, just like a flash of light, just like this theme can do.
 Sekelebat is a WordPress theme using ReactJs.

-## For Developers

-### Installing and beginning development

-1. Install webpack in your laptop
-2. Clone (or fork) this project to your wp-content/theme/
-3. move to sekelebat's folder
-4. If you had installed Git in your laptop, Right-Click > git bash here
-5. npm install
-6. npm run build
-7. Open your wp-admin > Appearances > Themes > Activate Sekelebat

-### Support

-If you like this theme and want to join in developing it, please make a pull request or report an issue.
-Thank you for contributing to Sekelebat!

 ## For WordPress Users

 * [Demo](https://sekelebat.adhityar.com/) - Theme Demo